What Does Renters Insurance Cover?

 Some providers will exclude certain breeds from their coverage due to an increased risk associated with these breeds.

-If you own any breed that is excluded by your insurer you should consider seeking additional coverage through an independent provider or another insurer.
+If you own any breed excluded by your insurer, you should consider seeking additional coverage through an independent provider or another insurer.

 Does Renters Insurance Cover Car Theft?

-Renters insurance policies can provide coverage for car theft, but it typically comes with certain limitations and may not cover the full replacement cost or other related expenses.
+Renters' insurance policies can cover car theft, but they typically come with certain limitations and may not cover the total replacement cost or other related expenses.

-Standard renters insurance policies generally include “Personal Property Coverage” which provides protection for items owned by the tenant that are kept inside their rental unit.
+Standard renters insurance policies generally include "Personal Property Coverage," which protects items the tenant owns that are kept inside their rental unit.

-This includes cars and other motor vehicles that are stored in the rental unit, such as boats, motorcycles, scooters, mopeds and ATVs.
+This includes cars and other motor vehicles stored in the rental unit, such as boats, motorcycles, scooters, mopeds, and ATVs.

 However, it's important to note that renters insurance is a type of property damage insurance and does not usually provide comprehensive protection in terms of liability.

-For this reason, it's important to be sure that you have adequate auto liability coverage either through a personal auto policy or through a specialty auto policy if necessary.
+For this reason, it's essential to ensure adequate auto liability coverage, either through a personal or specialty auto policy, if necessary.

 Does Renters Insurance Cover Mold?